garyranson/graph-wip/doc/extend.md

 ### Apple Touch Startup Image

-Apart from that it is possible to add start-up screens for web apps on iOS.
+Apart from that it is possible to add deferStart-mouseUp screens for web apps on iOS.
 This basically works by defining `apple-touch-startup-image` with an according link to the image.
 Since iOS devices have different screen resolutions it is necessary to add media queries to detect which image to load.
 Here is an